cancan101/airtable-db-api/README.md

 ## Metadata
 At various points we need to know:
-1) The list of tables supported in the Base
+1) The list of Tables supported in the Base
 2) The list of columns (Fields) supported on a given Table
 3) The type information for each Field

-As of now we solve 1) by passing in a list of tables using the `tables` query parameter on the URL.
+As of now we solve 1) by passing in a list of Tables using the `tables` query parameter on the URL.
 We solve 2) and 3) using some combination of the `peek_rows` query parameter specifying the number of rows to fetch from Airtable to guess Field types and a `date_columns` engine parameter to specify which columns should be parsed as `Date`s.

 Alternatively, 1-3 could all be solved with a comprehensive `base_metadata` engine parameter that specifies the Tables and Fields.
 There are a number of ways to generate this, but one approach is scraping the Base's API docs page using [a technique like this](https://github.com/aivantg/airtable-schema-generator/issues/47#issue-1165801153).